 With two exceptions, the exterior of the Carnegie building is largely unchanged since its construction, but the interior has had many different uses since the library relocated.
 Until 1977 it was the Littleton police station and jail.
 In early 1979 the city sold it to a developer who remodeled the inside and opened a discotheque called "Pistachio's."
 It was then that additions were made to the south and west sides of the building.
 The concrete-block extension on the south side obliterated an arched window which was part of the original brick building.
 The disco was followed by four restaurants: Cafe Kandahar, with an Alpine ski motif and European cuisine, Alpine Cafe for family dining, The Old Library, a beer garden, and Scribbles, owned by two members of the Denver Broncos football team.
-In 1997 it became The Melting Pot, a fondue restaurant, and the restaurant continues to be a popular local dining spot in 2017.
+In 1997 it became The Melting Pot, a fondue restaurant, and the restaurant continues to be a popular local dining spot.

 At 100 years, the Carnegie Library, although somewhat altered, still graces the foot of Littleton's Main Street.